jamiewalters/python-verisure-climate/README.md

 # Access Verisure HeatPumps in HomeAssistant

-This is a custom component for exposing heatpumps through Verisure as climate components in homeassistant.
+This is a custom component made by https://github.com/jamiewalters/python-verisure-climate for exposing heatpumps through Verisure as climate components in homeassistant.
 This is based on the vsure python lib developed at: https://github.com/persandstrom/python-verisure

 ## Installation